 Again, I thought this was dumb.
-Starting to think I am more stubborn than anything else, but I too was resistant to processes and checklists.
-I “thought” I could do something enough times I would “know” all the steps.
+I’m starting to think I am more stubborn than anything else, but I too was resistant to processes and checklists.
+I “thought” that if I could do something enough times I would “know” all the steps.
 Lordy, I was so wrong.
-This simple hack has saved me time and time again from sitting straight up in bed, worried I had forgotten a step.
+This simple hack has saved me time and time again from sitting straight up in bed, worried I’ve forgotten a step.
 The stress is literally gone.
-And some processes that used to take 2 to 3 hours we have been able to cut down to 15 minutes.
+And some processes that used to take 2 to 3 hours have now been cut down to 15 minutes.
 Not sure how to get started?
 You can copy and paste all of ours here.

 15. Stop multitasking.

-I get it, our brain goes a million miles an hour and we want to be able to watch Netflix, eat a sandwich, and write our first novel.
+I get it, our brains goes a million miles an hour and we want to be able to watch Netflix, eat a sandwich, and write our first novel at the same time.
 Hello, we already know this doesn’t work, but we set ourselves up for failure over and over again.
 Just complete what you were doing, i.e. reading this blog post.
 And then you can move on to your next task.

 16. Plan to launch.